m7a/bo-tar-ada/README.md

 If the entry to be created corresponds to a device node, this procedure sets the associated `Major` and `Minor` numbers.

-Note: While PAX could represent arbitrarily long numbes here, this implementation limits the device node major and minor numbers to the limits defined for USTAR since that seems to cover all practical use cases already.
+Note: While PAX could represent arbitrarily long numbers here, this implementation limits the device node major and minor numbers to the limits defined for USTAR since that seems to cover all practical use cases already.